Orthognathic Surgery for Sleep Apnea

 The doctors will assess as detailed history as well as the anatomic relationships in the maxillofacial region.
 With cephalometric (skull x-ray) analysis, the doctors can ascertain the level of obstruction.
 Sometimes a naso-pharyngeal exam is done with a flexible fiber-optic camera.
 To confirm the amount of cardiovascular compromise and decreased oxygenation levels, a sleep study may be recommended to monitor an individual overnight.

-Call our office in Salem at Salem Office Phone Number 503-375-2000, Albany at Albany Office Phone Number 541-924-9000 or Corvallis at Corvallis Office Phone Number 541-757-1566 if you have any questions or to schedule an appointment with Oregon Oral Surgeons Dr. Howerton, Dr. Hopkin or Dr. Kennedy today!
+Call our office in Salem at Salem Office Phone Number 503-375-2000, Albany at Albany Office Phone Number 541-924-9000 or Corvallis at Corvallis Office Phone Number 541-757-1566 if you have any questions or to schedule an appointment with Oregon Oral Surgeons Dr. Howerton, Dr. Hopkin, Dr. Kennedy or Dr. Clark today!

 - An initial treatment may consist of using a nasal CPAP machine that delivers pressurized oxygen through a nasal mask at night.